-- Evaluate the economic value of marine biological resources and ecosystems, including tuna stocks and coastal invertebrate and vertebrate species with strong economic potential. - Collect and analyse economic and environmental data related to the blue economy, potentially including data on fish stocks, aquaculture production, tourism and coastal development. - Analyse data related to marine resource exploitation, including the costs and benefits of different harvesting or extraction methods while considering long term trends and climate projections. - Conduct research and analysis on the economic impact of marine resource management policies, including fishing regulations, aquaculture development, conservation efforts and tourism. - Conduct cost-benefit analysis of different marine resource management policies.
+- Evaluate the economic value of marine biological resources and ecosystems, including tuna stocks and coastal invertebrate and vertebrate species with strong economic potential. - Use economic tools such as cost-benefit analysis and cost effectiveness to identify, and spatial tools such as InVEST and ARIES to account for trade-offs, winners and losers in marine spatial planning process. - Identify and value externalities in proposed marine spatial plans and suggest pathways to leverage interventions. - Explore de-risking strategies to raise private sector confidence in MSP process. - Build impact evaluation tools that allow for a long-term monitoring, reporting and verification (MRV) of MSP goals. - Collect and analyse economic and environmental data related to the blue economy to build a baseline and track progress towards MSP implementation, potentially including data on fish stocks, aquaculture production, tourism and coastal development. - Analyse data related to marine resource exploitation, including the costs and benefits of different harvesting or extraction methods while considering long term trends and climate projections. - Conduct research and analysis on the economic impact of marine resource management policies, including fishing regulations, aquaculture development, conservation efforts and tourism. - Conduct cost-benefit analysis of different marine resource management policies. - Conduct economic analysis and provide advice on national fisheries management, development and investment proposals. - Development and production of indicators and statics of tuna fisheries and related sectors to the economies of SPC members.